Summer School in Israeli Law

 Module 4: Law and Religious Law in the State of Israel

 Prof. Melech Westreich, TAU Buchman Faculty of Law

 - In principle, the law of the State of Israel is modern Western law, but religious law has still plays an important role in it.
 In this mini-course we find out the extent to which religious law is present in Israeli law.
 We will discover that in certain family matters, especially the duty to support a spouse or children, a body of religious law is incorporated into the law of the state, and it is applied, with modifications, by the civil courts.
 Whenever there is a lacuna in the law, the courts must rely on principles derived from Jewish law to fill it.
 In some topics related to matters of bio-ethics, the legislator provides a standing to religious persons and orders that they be consulted.
 In some cases, such as bigamy and the religious marriage contract, the related statues must take into account the religious legal institutions.

 Prof. Daphna Hacker, TAU Buchman Faculty of Law

 - The mini-course will provide an introduction to Israeli family law, with its unique dual civil and religious legal systems.
 While an exceptional case-study, Israeli family law highlights the challenges and dilemmas currently faced by other jurisdictions, such as the tension between religious and traditional notions of family and the demand for gender equality; and the ability of citizens to forum shop for family laws in other countries.
 We will discuss, in particular, marriage and divorce laws, as well as transnational surrogacy.

-Unit 6: Equality and Socio-Economic Rights in Israel
+Module 6: Equality and Socio-Economic Rights in Israel

 Prof. Aeyal Gross, TAU Buchman Faculty of Law